tinybagel/great_gatsbys/_pages/draw.md

 >Majora's Mask.
 Colored pencil and ink.
 Based on Majora's Mask from Legend of Zelda, i added Zentangle elements.

 ![ABAP](/great_gatsbys/_pages/IMG_1180.JPG)
 >American Beauty.
 Blue pen.
-Based on Fall Out Boy's album, but especially the song The Kids Aren't Alright.
+Based on the songs and album cover of Fall Out Boy's album American Beauty/American Pyscho, The Kids Aren't alright, in particular.

 ![Owl](/great_gatsbys/_pages/IMG_0836 (1).JPG)
 >Heart and Home.
 Metallic Markers and ink on a carboard page.